goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - When we check the Response tab in Network tab in developer console, we do not find the ID of stream that we just editted.
 - Actually `PUT` request has a little side effect to it.
 That is very commonly not well implemented in a lot of back-end API.
-- When you make a `PUT` request, the actual thing that happens is whatever properties you put insdie the body of that request are going to replace all the properties inside of the record that you are trying to update.
+- When you make a `PUT` request, the actual thing that happens is whatever properties you put inside the body of that request are going to replace all the properties inside of the record that you are trying to update.
 - In other words when we just made our update request were `PUT` requests, on submission that form, we posted the title and description property.
 - The problem is that when we made `PUT` request to our API, the API said 'I see a title and description and I see you made a `PUT` request so I am going to take all the different properties inside the stream, the title, ID, description and userId as well.
 And I am going to replace them with just the properties that you posted to the API.'
 - *But remember that the one property that is usually immune to this is the ID property*